AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/Ancestors.md

 SystemUnitClassTypeExtensions.Ancestors Method
 ==============================================
-AutomationML 2.1 APIReturns all SystemUnit Classes which are ancestors of this.
+Returns all SystemUnit Classes which are ancestors of this.
 This SystemUnit Class is included in the enumeration as the first Element, The farthest is the last Element in the enumeration.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)